sarahzu/Configuration-System/README.md

 Alternatively, the following Github Repository contains visual components designed for the Post-fossil cities project, which also work with this application:
 * https://github.com/sarahzu/post_fossil_cities_visualizations

+Because this project is not open source, all mentioned Github Repositories are set to private.
+If you would like to have access to them, please contact me.

 ## Run the Test-case Environment
 This environment simulates the interface to the gameplay system and serves as a proof of concept.
 The backend extracts the needed information from the configuration system's database and the frontend loads a web-application which visualises all visual components as they were set in the configuration system.